anhtuanbui/fem-interactive-rating-component/README.md

 # Product preview card

-This is a solution for a challenge from https://www.frontendmentor.io/
+This is the solution for a challenge from https://www.frontendmentor.io/

 The page is built using Reactjs and Sass